dart-lang/stream_transform/README.md

 Prevents a source stream from emitting too frequently by dropping or collecting values that occur within a given duration.

+# concurrentAsyncMap

+Like `asyncMap` but the convert callback can be called with subsequent values before it has finished for previous values.

 # followedBy